AYLIT-crew/Arkyide/README.md

 ## Development Status

 Project Arkyide is currently in development.
-The estimated completion time is expected to be before the summer.
+The estimated completion time is expected in winter 2024.

 ## Getting Started